Rishabh1623/aws-bedrock-fraud-detection/PROJECT_PURPOSE.md

 **What this project proves:**
 - ✅ You can architect complex AWS solutions
 - ✅ You understand infrastructure as code
-- ✅ You can integrate cutting-edge AI (Bedrock RFT)
+- ✅ You can integrate cutting-edge AI (Bedrock with prompt engineering)
 - ✅ You think about cost, security, and scalability
-- ✅ You can build production-ready systems
+- ✅ You can build production-ready serverless systems

 ---